 How to Choose the Best Mutual Funds

 Before you begin looking for the best mutual funds, you'll need a good tool to help you do the research.
+There are several different mutual fund research sites you can use to find the best funds.
 You can find and use all of the basic mutual fund selection criteria with Morningstar's Fund Screener.
 This fund screener is free if you sign up for their basic membership.

 To choose the best mutual funds, you'll need to know how to judge performance.
 Compare each fund's historical returns to an appropriate benchmark, such as the fund's relative category average or an index.
 For example, performance for most stock mutual funds is compared to the S&P 500 Index.